 The project was a large one - 380 m² of living space divided into 4 apartments, a garage area - all built on a sloping plot of land between vineyards.
 The timber-framed house was to sit on a foundation built by the owner on the consolidated land.
 The garages for each apartment were to be built on the high foundation.

 Access to the area was not easy and there was no way to get there by truck.
 But a solution was found to transport the prefabricated walls to the site.
-In order to reduce the time on site as much as possible and to transport as few materials as possible to the area, the builder decided to do most of the construction in the factory.
+In order to minimize time on site and to transport as little material as possible to the area, the builder decided to do most of the construction in the factory.

 House almost ready since Valea Moldovei